-If you choose to revoke a proxy by giving written notice or a later-dated proxy to the Corporate Secretary of the Company, we would appreciate if you would assist us in representing the interests of shareholders on an informed basis by sending us a copy of your revocation or proxy or by calling Innisfree, at (888) 750-5834 or collect at (212) 750-5833.
+If you choose to revoke a proxy by giving written notice or a later-dated proxy to the Corporate Secretary of the Company, we would appreciate if you would assist us in representing the interests of shareholders on an informed basis by sending us a copy of your revocation or proxy or by calling Innisfree, at (888) 750-5834.
+Banks and brokers call collect at (212) 750-5833.
 Remember, your latest-dated proxy is the only one that counts.